mernaayman99/optimize-spark-performance-and-throughput/module-1-spark-ui-analysis/README.md

 # Module 1 – Analyzing Spark Job Performance Using Databricks Query Profiles
 # Module Overview

-In this module, learners are introduced to Spark performance analysis fundamentals using the Databricks Free Edition.
+In this module, learners are introduced to Spark performance analysis fundamentals using Databricks linked to AWS.
-Because the free tier does not expose the full standalone Spark UI (Jobs, Stages, Executors tabs), learners will instead analyze real Spark execution behavior through:
+The focus is on understanding how Spark jobs execute at runtime and how performance bottlenecks can be identified using evidence-based metrics, not assumptions.

-- Databricks Query Performance panel
+Depending on the Databricks account type:

-- Query Profile view
+- Paid Databricks (AWS-backed) exposes the full Spark UI
-- Execution metrics surfaced directly in the notebook UI
+- Databricks Free Edition exposes Query Performance and Query Profile views

-This module builds the analytical mindset required to diagnose Spark performance issues using metrics and evidence, even in constrained environments.
+This module is intentionally designed so that both environments are supported, while emphasizing production-relevant Spark UI analysis.

 # Learning Objectives
 By the end of this module, learners will be able to:

-- Understand how Spark jobs execute at runtime
+- Inspect Spark execution behavior using Spark UI and Databricks execution metrics
-- Interpret Databricks Query Performance metrics
+- Interpret task duration, shuffle I/O, and execution timing
-- Identify early indicators of shuffle overhead and task parallelism
+- Identify early indicators of shuffle overhead and parallelism imbalance
-- Explain why seemingly simple Spark operations can behave differently
+- Explain why similar Spark operations can produce different performance outcomes
-- Prepare for deeper Spark UI analysis in later modules and real-world clusters
+- Build the analytical foundation required for SLA-driven tuning in later modules

 # Dataset Used
 Databricks Marketplace – Free Dataset